Oakland in the Days When Oaks Were Here and the Peralta’s Owned all the Land

 In honor of Oakland’s 80th Birthday in May of 1932, the Clinton Improvement Association erected a sign on the home, noting its historical significance.
 Oakland Tribune Apr 07, 1932

 Razing the Old Home

-In 1946 workman from the Symon Brothers Wrecking Company started razing the “old Chase home” a small rear portion of which was the original cabin to which Chase built in 1849.
+In 1946 workman from the Symon Brothers Wrecking Company started demolishing the “old Chase home,” a small rear portion of which was the original cabin to which Chase built-in 1849.

-Through three generations the old home continued at the family residence, until in 1936 Albert died.
-Albert’s widow sold the home to Guido Pacini, a trucking contractor.
-Pacini graded the adjoining lot for his trucking business.
-The old home was completing renovated and was use as a residence, most recently the home of Picini’s daughter and her husband.
+Through three generations, the old home continued at the family residence, until in 1936, Albert died.
+Albert’s widow sold the house to Guido Pacini, a trucking contractor.
+Pacini graded the adjacent lot for his trucking business.
+The old home was completely renovated and was used as a residence, most recently the home of Picini’s daughter and her husband.